Rep. Russell Black

-Legislation sponsored by Rep. Black during the 127th Legislature:
+Legislation sponsored by Rep. Black during his time serving in the House:

 LD 482: “An Act To Prohibit Flying over Land with Drones without Written Permission from the Landowner” – This bill makes operating an unmanned aerial vehicle over the land of another without written permission of the landowner a civil trespass punishable by a fine of not less than $500.

 LD 110: “An Act To Designate Maple Syrup as the Official State Sweetener” – This bill designates pure maple syrup as the official state sweetener.